You are here

 Hunting expeditions for visitors to Latvia are organised by a number of guest houses and recreational facilities.
-For example, hunting in northern Kurzeme is offered by Real Safari; a large variety of hunts is offered by the joint stock company Latvian State Forests, the Latvian Safari Club, or adventure brokers Res Tuta.You are also encouraged to enquire about hunting possibilities in Latvia at the regional Tourist Information Centres.
+For example a large variety of hunts is offered by the joint stock company Latvian State Forests, the Latvian Safari Club, or adventure brokers Res Tuta.You are also encouraged to enquire about hunting possibilities in Latvia at the regional Tourist Information Centres.

 In Latvia, hunting is also possible in private hunting parks.
 There are more than 40 deer parks in the country where red deer, stags, mouflon, fallow deer and other animals may be hunted.
 The nearest one to Riga is Saulstari in More, Sigulda municipality, whereas the largest one is Viesakas in the Madona region.